pod-o-mart/lingvo/README.md

 # lingvo
 Dictionaries for (Old) Church Slavonic, Old Russian, Slavonic linguistics.

-Find more information on the individual dictionaries in the corrsponding TXT-files.
+Find more information on the individual dictionaries in the corrsponding .ANN-files.

 For use in [ABBYY Lingvo](http://www.abbyy.com/translation_dictionary/) (commercial) or [GoldenDict](http://goldendict.org/) (free).